D0T-B0X/FluX/README.md

 ## Limitations

 - SPH compute shaders currently perform full particle-pair loops, which are expensive at larger particle counts.
+- In a partially filled last radix workgroup, invalid lanes must be masked out of the counting mask; otherwise digit counts are inflated.
 - Event handling scaffolding exists but is not yet integrated as a complete runtime system.
 - Surface generation and rendering are present as scaffolding and are not part of the active rendering flow.